Matriarchy: Ancient Near East

 The Cambridge Ancient History (1975) stated that "the predominance of a supreme goddess is probably a reflection from the practice of matriarchy which at all times characterized Elamite civilization to a greater or lesser degree, before this practice was overthrown by the patriarchy".

 Europe

-Tacitus claimed in his book Germania that in "the nations of the Sitones a woman is the ruling sex."
+Tacitus claimed in his book Germania that in "the nations of the Sitones woman is the ruling sex."

-Cucuteni–Trypillia culture has been frequently discussed as a matriarchal society before its overthrow by the patriarchy, including its goddess art, connecting the moon, menstrual cycles, agricultural seasons, and life and death.
+Robert Graves in his book "The Greek Myths" (1955) controversially argued that many of those mythic stories derive from a time when European matriarchy and female-dominated religion was being resisted and eventually overthrown by patriarchal systems and beliefs.

 Anne Helene Gjelstad describes the women on the Estonian islands Kihnu and Manija as "the last matriarchal society in Europe" because "the older women here take care of almost everything on land as their husbands travel the seas".

 Asia

+The Khasi and Garo peoples residing in the North East regions of India are two of the top matriarchal societies of Meghalaya.

 Burma

 Possible matriarchies in Burma are, according to Jorgen Bisch, the Padaungs and, according to Andrew Marshall, the Kayaw.